Psychology for Programmers

 There are often times when it is as if we are speaking a different language to each other: we use the same words but the meanings we attribute to those words differ wildly.
 These differences are often just light-hearted and easily corrected misunderstandings.
 But communication problems also pose the risk of the development team building a product that is fundamentally different to what the customer wanted.

-As with most professions, it's essential for developers to have good communication skills.
+As with most professions, it's essential for developers to have good communication soft skills.
 In order to communicate effectively and efficiently with our colleagues and friends, we need to understand them and ourselves.

 To assist with communication, having an understanding of psychology can lead to working much more effectively with others and building stronger business relationships.